 Working on an infinite whiteboard canvas, it's hard to resist the temptation to fill it with infinite content.
 But having strategic thinking is crucial when arranging board content.
 We've outlined several ways to structure board content and show relations between objects on the board.

-Align and distribute widgets on your Miro boards quicker than before with auto layout:
+Align and distribute widgets on your Miro boards quicker with auto layout:

 - Select the widgets you need to align.

 - Click on the grey icon in the upper right corner and drag it horizontally.

 ⚠️ Please note that this feature currently doesn't work in table cells.